 People have used saunas for enjoyment and health for centuries, and none more so than Finns.
-Ninety-nine percent of Finland’s people use a sauna at least once a week.
+Ninety-nine percent of Finland’s people participate in sauna use at least once a week.
 And people in other countries, including the United States, are discovering sauna benefits — such as improvements in health and beauty — and starting to incorporate the practice of “saunaing” (yes, that really is a word!) into their lifestyle.

 What Is a Sauna?

-Saunas are small rooms that are heated to between 150-195° F (65-90° C).
-They often have unpainted wood interiors and temperature controls.
+Saunas are small rooms that are heated up.
+The temperature in a sauna ranges between 150-195° F (65-90° C).
+They often have unpainted wood interiors and temperature controls for users.
 Think of a cottage in the woods, add a heating source and some seats or benches, and you’ve got the visual.

 The purpose of a sauna is to warm up your body.
 Saunas can be used in a number of ways.
-Some people say the best time for a sauna is after their exercise routine or gym workout, while others prefer to save saunas as a relaxing experience reserved for a vacation at a spa.
+Some people say the best time for a sauna is after working out, while others prefer to save saunas as a relaxing experience reserved for a vacation or spa experience.
 Others may use them for health reasons under the supervision of a doctor.

 Types of Saunas

 The main types of saunas differ based on how they’re heated and how the air feels to the person using it.

 These are the oldest, most authentic forms of dry sauna and require no electricity.
-They are also known as “savusauna” and are a Finnish type of sauna.
+They are also known as “savusauna” and are a Finnish type of smoke sauna.
 Wood-burning saunas use an open fire to heat a pile of rocks, which have to stand up to high temperatures without cracking or becoming damaged.
 Rocks like peridotite, basalt, and hornblende are often used, which are unweathered, quarried rocks that can stand the pressure from the heat.
 As you can imagine, the design of wood-burning saunas requires a longer period of time to heat up.
-Nowadays, there are versions of a wood-burning sauna that uses a stove or kiuas (in Finnish) instead of rocks.
-My favorite part of the wood-burning sauna is its smell, which is reminiscent of a relaxing campfire in the woods.
+Nowadays, there are versions of a wood-burning sauna that use a stove or kiuas (in Finnish) instead of rocks.
+My favorite part of the smoke sauna is its smell, which is reminiscent of a relaxing campfire in the woods.